 There were, however, two things that didn’t sit completely right with me in this book.
 One of these was the death of the London Underground employee who was the supervisor at the station where the incident occurred.
 Davis never tells us exactly what happened to her, leaving it to our imaginations, but I think that while we can probably assume how she died, I don’t think Davis gives us enough about her to totally understand it (sorry to be cryptic, but anything more would include a spoiler).
 The other aspect was regarding the victim who remained unidentified.
 While Davis gives us a poignant scene about this unknown person at the opening of the exhibition, I think it might have been even more emotional for the reader if she had added a few more references to him throughout the book, even while she kept his identity a mystery.
 Despite this, Davis still had me welling up a couple of times and finally evoking real tears near the conclusion of the book.
 For all of this, I certainly highly recommend this book and I think it deserves a very healthy four and a half stars out of five (or maybe, a touch more – 4.75 stars).

 Rossdale Print Productions released “Smash all the Windows” by Jane Davis on April 12, 2018.
-This book is available from Amazon, Barnes & Noble, Kobo Books, iTunes, The Book Depository (with free worldwide delivery), as well as new or used from Alibris.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books, iTunes, The Book Depository (with free worldwide delivery), as well as new or used from Alibris.
 I would like to thank Jane Davis for sending me an ARC of her novel in exchange for a fair review.